 We can't stress this enough: any transfer or shipment of body armor going in and out of the U.S. without written approval by the Department of State will be deemed unlawful.

 Moreover, the further and the higher risk the destination country is, the higher the shipping fee may apply.
 Sometimes, because of tedious inspections and paperwork, the lead time may be longer than the shipment of everyday items.

-Bulletproof Zone can undoubtedly assist you in the shipment of your chosen bulletproof or tactical item.
-The best way to know how to help you is to reach out to our team at firstname.lastname@example.org and let us know which product and how many so that we can tell you if we can ship and provide a quote if so.
-You may also check our FAQ page for more information on our products
+You can send us an email at email@example.com and let us know which product/s you need and how many so that we can tell you if we can ship and provide a quote if so.
+You may also check our FAQ page for more information on our products.

 This article is intended solely for educational and informational purposes.
 It only provides general information about the subject.
 While we do our best to keep the information as up to date as possible, please remember to do due diligence and consult with your attorney or the relevant federal agencies if you have any specific questions about any legal matter or exportation laws.